tansengming/stripe-subscribe/README.md

 end
 ```

-To restrict access to the application by querying a user's stripe subscriptions. `stripe_subscribe.plans_path` will start the user on the subscription flow.
+With the mixed in methods you will be able to retrieve a user's Stripe customer or subscription status, note that `stripe_subscribe.plans_path` will take the user to a page with the plans on `config/stripe/plans.rb` for them to select and subscribe to.

 ```ruby
 # app/controllers/paid_features_controller.rb